codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

  * Sequential pipelines that have some parallel parts (intermediate)
  * Parallel pipelines where step order is explicitly defined (advanced)

-With the parallel execution mode you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.
+With the parallel execution mode, you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.

 >Notice that in Codefresh parallel execution is unrelated with [stages]({{site.baseurl}}/docs/codefresh-yaml/stages/).
 Stages are only a way to visually organize your pipeline steps.
 The actual execution is independent from the visual layout in the logs view.